philipahNOV/maze-2025/README.md

 ### <a id="path-following scheme"></a>Path-following scheme
 The controller may use one of two path-following schemes.
 Both schemes have advantages and dissadvantages, and the user may choose what scheme to use when starting the control execution after path-finding.
+The member variable `lookahead` in `position_controller.py` can be set to `True` or `False` corresponding to waypoint navigation and pure pursuit respectively.
+This should be set before starting `run_controller_main.py`.

 **Waypoint Navigation**